ECE530-2023/news-analyzer-phs-sakshi/documentation/readme.md

 7. Unit tests - we have sunny and non-sunny unit tests for each module

 8. We used async/ await (we implemented this for the FeedIngester and the TextAnalysis module) to have multiprocessing in the project

+Future work -
+- Add support for more file formats, such as HTML, XML, and JSON.
+- Enhance the security of the application by implementing additional authentication mechanisms, such as two-factor authentication or OAuth.
+- Implement permission set for users, such as upload only, download only, etc.
+- Integrate the application with third-party data sources such as news feeds, social media, and web pages, to provide additional context and insights into the analyzed documents.